ccooper1982/fcache/docs/src/api_py/list/set.md

 async def set(name:str, items: typing.List[int|str|float], *, pos:int=0):
 ```

-Replace item values in the list, starting at `pos` with the given `items`.
+Replace list node values, starting at `pos`, with `items`.
 The list items are overwritten
 in the same order as `items`.

 - All `items` must be the same type